-Figure 1 A shows a map of the locations of the area-combined observation samples used in this paper for the entire interval (January 1650 to July 2024).
-The map shows a dearth of observations from Siberia, compared to other areas on the northern-hemisphere land mass and even compared to the North Atlantic, where shipping has provided regular sightings.
-This is largely a consequence of the low population density in this region.
-There are catalogues of Siberian auroral observations that have been constructed (e.g., Ptitsyna & Demina 2021), but these are not available on-line and some need translating from Russian.
-Future work will extend the survey to try to better fill this longitude gap.
+try to better fill this longitude gap.
 More samples have appeared in recent years as auroral tourism to Siberia has increased, but numbers are still low and the number of sites in Siberia from where aurora are recorded is still low.
-Social media posts from inhabitants tend to be in Russian and many internet posts are in commercial sites selling images which tend to give the locations of auroral images but not the date on which it was recorded.
-Part B of Figure 1 shows the corresponding map for the 841 area-combined samples on 10-11 May 2024 in our database, which came from 1161 reports of sightings, 696 of which were from the supplementary information files attached to the paper by Grandin et al. (2024).
-The contours are relevant quasi-dipole (QD) geomagnetic latitudes, Λ_M (see section 2.3).
+Social media posts from inhabitants tend to be in Russian and many internet posts are on commercial sites selling images which tend to give the locations of auroral images but not the date on which it was recorded.
+Part B of Figure 1 shows the corresponding map for the 841 area-combined samples on 10-11 May 2024 in our database.
+The contours are relevant quasi-dipole (QD) geomagnetic latitudes, Λ_M (see section 3.3).

 In the first hundred years of the survey (1650-1750), there are, on average, just 0.19 records per night (and aurora was observed at some location on just 8.18% of nights).
 This figure initially rises with date and for 1750-1850 the average is 0.84 per night (with aurora seen on 28.26% of nights) and for 1850-1950 it is 3.96 per night (with aurora seen on 63.62% of nights).
-For the latest 74.5 years (1950-June 2024) the average has fallen again to 1.21 samples per night (with aurora seen on 38.33% of nights).
+For the latest 74.5 years (1950-June 2024) the average has fallen again to 1.21 samples per night (with aurora seen on 45.25% of nights), and that has remained roughly constant (for example, for after the year 2000 the number is 1.25 (with aurora seen on 38.33% of nights).
 Hence, during the 10-11 May 2024 the number of reports per night was higher than the recent average for the time by a factor of about 270.

-2.2 An example of a well-studied storm in the dataset
+3.2 An example of a well-studied storm in the dataset

 Figure 2 is an example of the auroral records in a large (but not extreme) auroral event.
 This is the "St Patrick's Day" storm that occurred on 17 and 18 March 2015.
 The interplanetary causes of this storm and some of its effects have been studied by Wu et al. (2016) and by Jacobsen & Andalsvik (2016) and the consequent aurora was studied by Case & MacDonald (2015) from data collected by the Aurorasaurus citizen science project.
 The effect of this storm on the energetic electron population in the outer radiation belt has been studied by Pierrard & Lopez Rosson (2016), as will be discussed further in the next section.
-The black dots in Panel A of Figure 2 show the quasi-dipole (QD) geomagnetic latitudes Λ_M (see Section 2.3) of the area-combined auroral samples in intervals of durations 28 days before and after the main phase of this storm.
-The light-grey, midgrey and darker-grey areas delineating Λ_M values that are within, respectively, the $\pm 3\sigma$, $\pm 2\sigma$, and $\pm 1\sigma$ points of the distribution for all area-combined samples in this survey (covering January 1650 to July 2024) and the mean is shown by the mauve line (see Section 3.3).
+The black dots in Panel A of Figure 2 show the quasi-dipole (QD) geomagnetic latitudes Λ_M (see Section 3.3) of the area-combined auroral samples in intervals of durations 28 days before and after the main phase of this storm.
+The light-grey, midgrey and darker-grey areas delineating Λ_M values that are within, respectively, the $\pm 3\sigma$, $\pm 2\sigma$, and $\pm 1\sigma$ points of the distribution for all area-combined samples in this survey (covering January 1650 to July 2024) and the mean is shown by the mauve line (see Section 4.3).
 Panel B shows the 3-hourly values of the homogeneous aa geomagnetic activity index, aa_H (Lockwood et al. 2018a,b) in a barchart format, where the vertical bars are coloured according to their height.
 Panel C is the same as B, but for hourly values of the Dcx geomagnetic index.